kanidm/kanidm/book/src/DEVELOPER_README.md

 ### Setup the Server

-It's important before you start trying to write code and contribute that you understand what Kanidm does and it's goals.
+It's important before you start trying to write code and contribute that you understand what Kanidm does and its goals.

 An important first step is to [install the server](installing_the_server.md) so if you have not done that yet, go and try that now! 😄